 Add nuts and raisins last with flour.
 Mix in baking soda dissolved.
 Bake in greased loaf pan for 1 hour at 325°F.

-Choose a vintage recipe and enjoy a delicious piece of moist applesauce cake in apple season or anytime.
-But, be sure to store this easy cake in a covered container after you've baked it so it doesn't dry out.
+Enoy Old Fashioned Applesauce Cake TonightEnjoy a delicious piece of moist applesauce cake in apple season or anytime, but make sure to store this easy-to-make cake in a covered container so it doesn't dry out.
+Applesauce cakes are famous for being moist and flavorful, especially when made with homemade applesauce using an old fashioned recipe.